Japanese Skincare Routine – Follow These 10 Steps To Get That “Glass Skin”

 Japanese Skincare Routine Steps

+InJaFollowing a Japanese skincare routine doesn’t guarantee perfect pores, but it certainly helps!
 Have you ever wondered why Japanese people have such beautiful clear skin?
-Their youthfulness is well-known across the globe and has even earned itself a wonderful nickname: ‘glass skin’.
+Their youthfulness is well-known across the globe and has even earned them a wonderful nickname: ‘glass skin’.

-Glass skin refers to skin that’s so smooth, it reflects light like a glass pane, and as you can tell, it’s highly sought after.
+Glass skin refers to sought-after skin that’s so smooth, it reflects light like a pane of glass.

 Want us to let you in on a secret?
 You, too, can achieve this glass skin look, simply by following the famous Japanese skincare routine.

-More and more people around the world are becoming aware of the 10 steps for glowing skin in the Japanese skincare routine.
-It can sound intimidating especially if you’ve only ever followed the basics of skincare, but if you read our breakdown below, you’ll find that it all makes a lot of sense.
+More and more people worldwide are adopting the 10 steps for the Japanese use to get glowing skin.
+It can sound intimidating, especially if you’ve only ever done the basics, but if you read our breakdown below, you’ll find it intuitive and simple.

 The 10 Steps Of A Japanese Skincare Routine

 Keen to learn more about each step?
-Want to know how you can incorporate them into your current skincare routine?
+Want to find ways to incorporate Japanese products into your current skincare routine?

-We’ve detailed what every step is and we’ve also linked you to a recommended product that you can try as well.
+We’ve detailed each of the ten key steps and linked you to a recommended product that satisfies each.

 1. Cleansing (Oil)